table of contents

 Habitat and Distribution

-It prefers rocky places, glens and mountain riversides; also grown as an ornamental tree of parks and gardens.
+It prefers rocky places, glens and mountain riversides; also grown as an ornamental tree in parks and gardens.

 Largely berries, but the bark, twigs, buds, flowers, leaves and sap are also edible.
 See cautions below.